DearKarl/Simulation_Based_Classification/README.md

 # Simulation‑Based Mechanism Classification

-### Automatic identification of reaction mechanisms from concentration–time profiles using simulated data and multimodal deep learning.
+A multimodal deep-learning framework for classifying catalytic reaction mechanisms from simulated concentration–time profiles

+## Abstract

 This repository implements a workflow for simulation‑based mechanism classification in complex catalytic systems.
 It comprises (i) a simulator that generates labelled kinetic profiles for 20 reaction mechanisms (M1–M20); (ii) a two‑branch neural architecture that fuses static initial‑condition descriptors with dynamic time‑series; and (iii) a comparative study of four feature‑fusion strategies—late averaging, attention‑based reweighting, gate‑weighted additive fusion, and Hadamard (bilinear) fusion.